Jitendra42Repo/VMart/README.md

 - Users can add products to their shopping cart.

 # Tech Stack:
-- Project developed with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.8 aling with Bootstrap 4.
+- Project developed with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.8 along with Bootstrap 4.
 - Uses Google's Firebase for hosting and realtime database (AngularFireDatabaseModule).
 - Uses Ng2SmartTableModule for Table data presentation.